 Founder: Sha Chang

-Developed a novel, biodegradable material – Oyster Catcher™ – to overcome problems and create new ways to promote oyster growth and restore/create estuarine habitats.
-SANDBAR is also bringing innovation and core sustainability to oyster aquaculture by offering forms of Oyster Catcher™ and know-how to produce large quantities of seed oysters derived from the natural spawning of wild oysters.
+Sandbar developed a novel, biodegradable material – Oyster Catcher™ – that promotes oyster growth and restores/creates estuarine habitats.
+Sandbar is also bringing innovation and core sustainability to oyster aquaculture by offering forms of Oyster Catcher™ and know-how to produce large quantities of seed oysters derived from the natural spawning of wild oysters.
 The offspring of these genetically diverse parents possess traits favorable for survival and growth across a wide range of environmental conditions.
 Forms of Oyster Catcher™ optimized for spat collection can be used in hatcheries or appropriate natural environments as a biodegradable oyster shell substitute.

 Founder: Niels Lindquist

-STATApps is creating an augmented reality video game called Adventure Squad, which is designed for pediatric hospital patients.
-The game seeks to engage patients using narrative storytelling and augmented reality to get children out of their beds and walking, thereby improving hospitalizations and patient outcomes.
+STAT Apps is creating an augmented reality video game called Adventure Squad designed for pediatric hospital patients.
+Through narrative storytelling and augmented reality, the game seeks to get children out of their beds and walking, thereby improving hospital experiences and patient outcomes.

 Founders: Steven King, Richard Hobbs